SUMMER ACADEMIES

 She goes on to say, “Both my sons greatly enjoyed Equations competitions, and my younger son also participated in Creative Convention, Saturday Learning Labs, and Summer Academies.
 So I have seen—both as a parent and an educator—what a powerful presence GRC provides to bright and gifted students in the community..”

-Outside of work, Laura can be found hiking, quilting, reading and doing word puzzles.
+Outside of work, Laura is an award-winning quilter and can also be found hiking, reading and doing word puzzles.
+She has a goal of visiting all the national parks, and is currently at 27 out of 63.

 Megan Barr